Ellen Terry: Early life and career

-Watts, Godwin and return to acting
+Watts and Godwin

-Terry married three times and was involved in numerous relationships.
-In London, during her engagement at the Haymarket Theatre, she and her sister Kate had their portraits painted by the eminent artist George Frederic Watts.
+In London, while Terry was still engaged at the Haymarket, she and Kate were the subject of The Sisters, painted by the eminent artist George Frederic Watts at his studio home in the annex of Little Holland House, the home of Sara Monckton Prinsep and her husband.
 His famous portraits of Terry include Choosing, in which she must select between earthly vanities, symbolised by showy but scentless camellias, and nobler values symbolised by humble-looking but fragrant violets.
-His other famous portraits of her include Ophelia and Watchman, and, with Kate, The Sisters.
-He proposed marriage to Terry in spite of his being three decades her senior.
-She was impressed with Watts's art and elegant lifestyle, and she wished to please her parents by making an advantageous marriage.
+His other famous portraits of her include Ophelia and Watchman.
+At first Watts was interested in Kate, but he soon transferred his attentions to Ellen.
+She, in turn, was impressed with Watts's art, sense of style and elegant lifestyle, and she wished to please her parents by making an advantageous marriage; her friend Tom Taylor also was in favor of the union.
+Though Watts was vain, self-centered, unattractive and three decades her senior, she agreed to marry him.
 She left the stage during the run of Tom Taylor's hit comedy Our American Cousin at the Haymarket, in which she played Mary Meredith.